saturncloud/dask-saturn/README.md

 cluster = SaturnCluster()
 cluster
 ```

+By default this will start a dask cluster with the same settings that you have
+already set in the Saturn UI or in a prior notebook.

+To start the cluster with a certain number of workers using the `n_workers`
+option.
+Similarly, you can set the `scheduler_size`, and `worker_size`.

+> Note: If the cluster is already running then you can't change the settings.
+> Attempting to do so will raise a warning.

 ## Adjust number of workers
 Once you have a cluster you can interact with it via the jupyter